 Minor Changes may take place with or without wider consultation.
 You can suggest a minor change directly to firstname.lastname@example.org

 If you wish to discuss an idea before submitting a proposal you may wish to consult the IATI Technical Mailing List first.

 Decimal Upgrade Procedures

 Clear cut off dates for proposals to be considered for a Decimal Upgrade will be advertised on the Upgrades section of the IATI Standard website.
-The IATI Technical Team will select those proposals meeting the above mentioned guidelines and prepare a proposed decimal upgrade on behalf of the IATI Secretariat.
+The IATI Secretariat will select those proposals meeting the above mentioned guidelines and prepare a proposed decimal upgrade on behalf of the IATI Secretariat.
 The contents of this proposed upgrade will be published on the Knowledge Base and all members and publishers of IATI data will be informed of its contents by email.

 A timetable governing a process of consultation and implementation of the changes will be published.